-The Michigan State University Predoctoral Interdisciplinary Research Training Program in the Education Sciences provided a Doctoral Specialization in the Economics of Education.
-The training program trained scholars in the use of quantitative methods from the field of economics to answer education questions.
-The Michigan State training program was a joint effort of the university's College of Education, Department of Economics, and School of Industrial and Labor Relations.
-Faculty were drawn from six programs: Economics, Education Policy, K–12 Administration, Labor & Industrial Relations, Measurement & Quantitative Methods, and Curriculum, Teaching, & Teacher Education.
+The Michigan State University (MSU) Predoctoral Interdisciplinary Research Training Program in the Education Sciences provided a doctoral specialization in the economics of education and aimed to prepare fellows in the use of quantitative methods from the field of economics to answer education questions.
+The program was a joint effort of the university's College of Education, Department of Economics, and School of Industrial and Labor Relations.
+Faculty came from six programs: economics; education policy; K–12 administration; labor and industrial relations; measurement and quantitative methods; and curriculum, teaching, and teacher education.
 Fellows in the program studied topics including the effects of teacher quality and other resources on student achievement, the effects of school finance reform, the effects of school choice policies, the impact of early childhood education, and the development of advanced methodological techniques for identification of promising policies and practices and the evaluation of their effectiveness.
-All students completed courses in quantitative methods and economics of education, worked with core faculty on research projects using advanced quantitative methods, had a supervised summer research apprenticeship at another organization, participated in an ongoing research seminar to discuss work of core faculty and students, attended colloquia presented by core faculty and leading scholars from outside MSU, and completed a dissertation that includes a study of an educational problem.
+All fellows completed courses in quantitative methods and economics of education, worked with core faculty on research projects using advanced quantitative methods, had a supervised summer research apprenticeship at another organization, participated in an ongoing research seminar to discuss work of core faculty and students, attended colloquia presented by core faculty and leading scholars from outside MSU, and completed a dissertation that includes a study of an educational problem.

 Project Website: http://education.msu.edu/economics-education/